 Sounds simple, right?
-However, sometimes all you need to do is just ask for a response.
+However, sometimes all you need to do is just ask for a response, especially if you’ve many CEO email addresses on your email list.
 St. Louis-based professional organizer Janine Adams suggests that if your email requires a reply, inform the recipients in the email subject line.
 “The one thing that gets me to reply to an email is when the email sender puts- ‘Response Needed’ at the end of their email subject line,” says Janine Adams.
 It’s very effective in getting a response from your recipients.

 Being vague won’t help you to clinch that upcoming meeting.
 People are willing to help or are more responsive if they’ve been given clear directions on how to contribute, based on research by psychologist Robert Sutton.
 Research from Carnegie Mellon also revealed that people are more likely to respond to email requests that are easy to answer, as opposed to complex email messages that require more mental energy and time to be addressed.

 Finishing your email messages with open-ended statements, i.e. “How is your schedule this week?” or “Let me know what works best for you”, does more harm than good.
 So instead of taking the time and energy to make the decision for both of you, they opt for “no decision” and you don’t get a reply to your email.